emissary-ingress/emissary/docs/reference/configuration.md

   # admin_port is where we'll listen for administrative requests.
   # admin_port: 8001

+  # liveness probe defaults on, but you can disable it.
+  # liveness_probe:
+  #   enabled: false

+  # readiness probe defaults on, but you can disable it.
+  # readiness_probe:
+  #   enabled: false

   # TLS setup
   # tls:
   #   cert_chain_file: ...